 Heritage property: exceptions to the charge under IHTA84/S32A

-- immediately on the death, the property devolves beneficially on a body listed in IHTA84/SCH3, or
+- If immediately on the death, the property devolves beneficially on a body listed in IHTA84/SCH3.

-However, if only some of the associated properties are disposed of to a heritage body or the Board, the event is a chargeable event as regards the remainder of the properties unless fresh undertakings are given for the items not disposed of, IHTA84/S32A (6).
-Should the question of the limitation of the three-year period be raised, you should refer your case to Heritage Section.
+However, if only some of the associated properties are disposed of to a heritage body or the Board of HMRC, the event is a chargeable event as regards the remainder of the properties unless fresh undertakings are given for the items not disposed of, IHTA84/S32A (6).
+Refer to Heritage if the question of the limitation of the 3 year period is raised.

-- the death or disposal is also a conditionally exempt transfer of the property, IHTA84/S32A (8)(a)
+- If the death or disposal is also a conditionally exempt transfer of the property, IHTA84/S32A (8)(a).